 In general, Bichons are great family dogs and they love spending time with their human family.

-In fact, they don’t just love it, but actually need it because they tend to get really attached, really fast.
+They don’t just love it, but need it because they tend to get attached, really fast.

 These dogs are also well known for adjusting to the owner’s (or family’s) lifestyle but don’t like being alone for long periods.